All Episodes

 It's not their own country.

-That's how you get to be an elite journalist and have the the objectivity to understand your country can sometimes be wrong, and particularly when a Republican runs it.
+That's how you get to be an elite journalist and have the objectivity to understand your country can sometimes be wrong, and particularly when a Republican runs it.

-And so that's that's the big test.
+And so that's the big test.

 And so the Republicans, that's where they live.

-Uh McCain's, you know, McCain's building up an interesting agenda on which to run for president.
+McCain's, you know, McCain's building up an interesting agenda on which to run for president.

 I have that here.

-I'll got a lot of stuff in store here as the program unfolds today.
+I've got a lot of stuff in store here as the program unfolds today.

-You make an excellent point.
+But you make an excellent point.

-We're fighting a serious war on terror, and we're going to continue to do as long as we're uh leading the United States, this is the way we're going to deal with it.
+We're fighting a serious war on terror, and we're going to continue to do as long as we're leading the United States.

 Rush.